istinmth/time/README.md

 # Time

-This Bash script allows you to decrement the system time instead of incrementing it, creating an effect of time going backwards.
+This program allows you to decrement the system time instead of incrementing it, creating an effect of time going backwards.
 Such effect can be useful in certain scenarios.

 ## Prerequisites